-Although the regional economy struggled in 2020 as a result of the global COVID- 19 pandemic, in 2021, the LTADD region experienced significant unemployment percentage decreases in all counties in the region ranging from 5.2% to 3.4%.
+Although the regional economy struggled in 2020 as a result of the global COVID- 19 pandemic, in 2021, the LTADD region experienced significant unemployment percentage decreases in all counties in the region ranging from 2.9% to 4.7%.
 This is a tremendous rebound from an April 2020 unemployment rate of 20.2%, which at the time was the highest unemployment rate in the state by region.
+In 2023, the Lincoln Trail Region's unemployment rate has plateaued as the rates range from 3.3% to 4.9%.